-He earned his degree in Electronic Engineering at Milan Polytechnic University in 1979 and then an MS and later a Ph.D. in Electronic Engineering and Computer Sciences from the University of California, Berkeley, in 1986 and 1989 respectively.
+He earned his degree in Electronic Engineering at Milan Polytechnic University in 1979 and then an MS and later a Ph.D. in Electronic Engineering and Computer

+Sciences from the University of California, Berkeley, in 1986 and 1989 respectively.
 Mr. Romeo began his career in 1981 at Tema (part of the ENI Group) as a designer of control systems for chemical plants.
 He moved to Honeywell in 1982 as a Member of Technical Staff and later Technical Advisor to the Honeywell CEO.
 He became Innovation Manager at Magneti Marelli's Electronics division in 1989.
 In 1995, he was appointed Managing Director at Magneti Marelli's Rear-view Mirrors Division, where in 1998, he took over the same position at the Electronic Systems Division.
-In 2001, he moved to the Pirelli Group as Director of the Truck division at the Pirelli Cables Division.
+In 2001, he moved to the Pirelli Group as Director of the Truck division at the Pirelli Tyre business.
+A year later, he took up the post of Utilities Director at the Pirelli Cables Division.
 In December 2004, he became Head of the Group's Power Cables and Systems Business Unit, a position he held until December 2013 when he assumed the role of Head of Corporate Strategy and Development.

-He has been a member of the Prysmian Board of Directors since February 2007.
+He has been a member of Prysmian Board of Directors since February 2007.
 He was elected to his current position by the Shareholders' Meeting on 18 April 2012 from the slate submitted by the Board of Directors, which obtained the majority of votes.